 Flying saucers

-Appearing at the same time as the space race started in the 1950s, these simple yet tasty discs are created by encasing sherbet in between coloured rice paper.
+Appearing at the same time as the space race started in the 1950s, these simple yet tasty discs are created by encasing sherbet between coloured rice paper.
+You'll find these in most of our retro hampers, along with a delightful assortment of other sweets!

 Jelly babies

-Jelly babies are another British creation which was born in Lancashire in the 1880s (pardon the pun).
-The most recognisable variety of jelly babies have been manufactured by Bassett's since 1918 - when they were marketed as 'Peace Babies' to mark the end of World War I.
+Jelly babies are another British creation, which was born in Lancashire in the 1880s (pardon the pun).
+The most recognisable variety of jelly babies has been manufactured by Bassett's since 1918, when they were marketed as 'Peace Babies' to mark the end of World War I.

 These plump, juicy candies are officially one of the UK's favourite treats and were rated number six in a poll of Britain's top sweets in 2009.

-You can find all these retro sweets and more in our retro sweet hampers, available here.
+You can find all these retro sweets and a great range in our retro sweet hamper, available here.
+Including a pick and mix sweet hamper, and one for every decade!
+(The ideal gift for celebrating those milestone birthdays!)